lugotardo/LunoSprite/INSTALL.md

 First, create the `build` directory with the following commands:

-    cd LibreSprite
+    cd LunoSprite
     mkdir build
     cd build

 Then following the platform-specific instructions for compiling below.

 The `build` directory will contain the results of the compilation process.
-If you want to build a fresh copy of LibreSprite, remove the `build` directory and recompile.
+If you want to build a fresh copy of LunoSprite, remove the `build` directory and recompile.

 ### Linux details

-To compile LibreSprite, run the following commands:
+To compile LunoSprite, run the following commands:

     cmake -G Ninja ..
-    ninja libresprite
+    ninja lunosprite

 ### Windows details